From Terrible Mountain comes beautiful pottery

 In the 1930's, Leader's parents joined the back-to-the-land social experiment, prelude to the radical hippie movement of the '60's, which began in the Green Mountains in the 1930's.
 She was raised at the bottom of Terrible Mountain in Andover, Vt. where, after youthful peregrinations, she still lives today.

 One of her forays was to Japan for a year and a half when she was in her early twenties to be an apprentice in a pottery village.
+The potters insisted that she make a thousand little saki cups before she was allowed to proceed.
+There she met a Japanese farmer who explained that some folks make pots and some grow sweet potatoes, that it all added up to about the same thing, but that he personally preferred to do the latter.

 "He spoke with the country wisdom of a native of Vermont," she recalls.